Sebag Shaw: Early life and career

-Notable cases

 In 1955 Shaw was junior counsel to Aubrey Melford Stevenson for the defence in the trial of Ruth Ellis; she was the last woman hanged in the United Kingdom.

+In 1967, Shaw acting as prosecuting counsel for the Crown, secured a high profile conviction against gangster Charlie Richardson who was jailed for twenty-five years.

-Further career
+Legal career

-Knighted in 1968, Shaw was appointed a High Court judge and promoted to be a Lord Justice of Appeal in 1975; he served in this capacity until his death.
+Knighted in 1968, Shaw was appointed a High Court judge and promoted to be a Lord Justice of Appeal in 1975; he served in this capacity until his retirement in 1981.
 He chaired the Justice Annual members conference in 1973.
 Shaw was a Member of the Bar Council from 1964 to 1968, and of the Parole Board from 1971 to 1974 (Vice-Chairman 1973–4).

+Acting as a circuit judge, Shaw notably presided over the Winchester Crown Court trial of the 1972 Aldershot bombers, sentencing Noel Jenkinson to life imprisonment, with a minimum term of thirty-years.

-Along with Judge Dennis Smith, Shaw wrote the seminal text The Law of Meetings, which went through five editions over thirty years.
+Along with Judge Dennis Smith, Shaw wrote the text The Law of Meetings, which went through five editions over thirty years.